Home

 If you are currently borrowing money, you need to consider your interest expenses.
 Many larger companies have interest expenses for bonds, loans, credit, or debt financing.

-Interest costs can eat up a significant chunk of your revenue when you’re dealing with large commercial loans and other business funding sources, so it’s essential to add this to your income statement to get a clear picture of your company’s financial performance.
+Interest costs can eat up a significant chunk of your revenue when dealing with large commercial loans and other business funding sources, so it’s essential to incorporate this to your income statement to get a clear picture of your company’s financial performance.

 Earnings before tax (EBT)

-Serving as another break, your earnings before tax looks at the total revenues a business receives after incurring marketing, general, and interest expenses, but before taxes are considered.
+Serving as another break, your earnings before tax looks at the total revenues a business receives after incurring marketing, general, and interest expenses, but before considering taxes.
 This section may also be called “operating income.”

 Income tax

-Income tax is the amount of tax you owe based on your income thus far.
-The rate differs depending on where your business operates, so you’ll be looking at your state’s tax requirements and federal tax owed.
+Income tax is the amount you owe based on your income for the period.
+The rate differs depending on where your business operates.

-Lastly, your net earnings—also called net income or profits—reflect your final income after all expenses and taxes have been deducted.
-A reasonable profit margin sits between 15 and 20%, but the higher the number, the more profitable your business can be in the long run.
+Lastly, your net net income or profits (or net loss) reflects your final income or loss after deducting all expenses and taxes.
+A positive number means you had income left over after paying all costs.
+The higher the number, the more profitable your business can be in the long run.

-You can determine your net profit margin by dividing your net income (profits) by your net sales (revenue) and multiplying by 100.
+You calculate your net profit margin by dividing your net income (profits) by your net sales (revenue) and multiplying by 100.

 How to work with a monthly, quarterly, or annual income statement template